qaalabs/fabric/docs/ms-fabric/01-lakehouse/instructions.md

 # 01 ~ Create a Microsoft Fabric Lakehouse

-Large-scale data analytics solutions have traditionally been built around a *data warehouse*, in which data is stored in relational tables and queried using SQL.
-The growth in “big data” (characterized by high *volumes*, *variety*, and *velocity* of new data assets) together with the availability of low-cost storage and cloud-scale distributed compute technologies has led to an alternative approach to analytical data storage; the *data lake*.
-In a data lake, data is stored as files without imposing a fixed schema for storage.
-Increasingly, data engineers and analysts seek to benefit from the best features of both of these approaches by combining them in a *data lakehouse*; in which data is stored in files in a data lake and a relational schema is applied to them as a metadata layer so that they can be queried using traditional SQL semantics.

-In Microsoft Fabric, a lakehouse provides highly scalable file storage in a *OneLake* store (built on Azure Data Lake Store Gen2) with a metastore for relational objects such as tables and views based on the open source *Delta Lake* table format.
-Delta Lake enables you to define a schema of tables in your lakehouse that you can query using SQL.

-This lab takes approximately **30** minutes to complete.

 !!! info "For this lab you need to navigate to QA Platform and login using the credentials provided"

 !!! warning "It is important that you use an incognito/private mode browser tab and not your work or personal Microsoft login"